snowflakedb/snowpark-python/src/snowflake/snowpark/modin/plugin/PANDAS_CHANGELOG.md

 - Removed `Series.dt.week` and `Series.dt.weekofyear` to align Snowpark pandas with the pandas 2.2.1 API.

 ### Behavior Changes
-- As a part of the transition to pandas 2.2.1, pandas `df.loc` and `__setitem__` have buggy behavior when a column key is used to assign a DataFrame item to a DataFrame (a scalar column key and DataFrame item are used for assignment (https://github.com/pandas-dev/pandas/issues/58482)).
+- In pandas 2.2.x, `df.loc` and `__setitem__` have buggy behavior in the following scenarios:
+  - A column key is used to assign a DataFrame item to a DataFrame (a scalar column key and DataFrame item are used for assignment (https://github.com/pandas-dev/pandas/issues/58482)).
+  - The column key has duplicates in a specific manner (https://github.com/pandas-dev/pandas/issues/58317), or
+  - A new row and column are used in the row and column keys (https://github.com/pandas-dev/pandas/issues/58316).
   Snowpark pandas deviates from this behavior and will maintain the same behavior as pandas from versions 1.5.x.
 - Changed the import path of Snowpark pandas package to use Modin 0.28.1 instead.
 The new recommended import statement is `import modin.pandas as pd; import snowflake.snowpark.modin.plugin`.

 ## 1.14.0a2 (2024-04-18)